-The Omegaverse (or OV for short) is definitely one of the more popular alternate universe tropes, so of course we'll be starting our journey of here!
-The Omegaverse is trope that was created in the fanfiction community back in the 2010, and more specifically, in the Supernatural fandom, and had been formed by combining elements from the mpreg trope and the werewolf genre (without all the actual shifting and other werewolf stuff, though PNR OV where shifting and all that takes place do exist)
+The Omegaverse (or OV for short) is an alternate universe trope that was founded in the fanfiction community back in the 2010.
+Around that time, OV could mainly be found in Supernatural fandom, but it's definitely branched out into other communities since then.
+The Omegaverse had been formed by combining elements from the Mpreg trope and the werewolf genre (without all the actual shifting and other werewolf stuff, though PNR OV where shifting and all that takes place do exist)

 In this universe people are commonly categorised under three designations; Alpha, Beta or Omega.
 Alphas and Omegas are usually considered the minority in the OV, while Betas are considered the majority.
-Though, unlike in the werewolf/shifter genre where being an Alpha, Beta or Omega is a title or mystical calling, in the Omegaverse, these designations are ACTUAL genders, or well more specifically, secondary genders.
+Though, unlike in the werewolf/shifter genre where being an Alpha, Beta or Omega is usually a title or "mystical calling", in the Omegaverse, these designations are ACTUAL genders, or well more specifically, secondary genders.

-In some stories people can know what their secondary gender is from birth, either through some kind of test or procedure, which is usually done after they're born or during their younger years.
+In some Omegaverse stories one can know what their secondary gender (or designation) is from birth, either determined through some kind of test or procedure, which is usually done after they're born or during their younger years.
 In other stories people only start presenting during or after a certain age, usually it's sixteen, other times it's eighteen and other other times it's twenty one.
 It all depends on how an author worldbuilds their Omegaverse stories.

-There are also secondary differiantations (some also call this designation switches) where, because of some kind of internal or external reason—like being sick or someone being bombarded by a more dominant designation's pheromones—people who have already presented or been informed by the goverment, doctor etc. of their secondary gender can present for a second time in their life.
+There are also secondary differentiations (some also call this "designation switches") where, because of some kind of internal or external reason—like being sick or someone being bombarded by a more dominant designation's pheromones—people who have already presented or been informed by the goverment, doctor etc. of their secondary gender, can present (or "awaken") for a second time in their life.
 This is commonly seen when a Beta presents as an Omega later in their life.

-Though secondary differiantation isn't a common trope explored outside of most queer fandoms, and sometimes, depending on the worldbuilding, a secondary differiantation can even be harmful or even deadly to a person.
-There is also the chance that a secondary differiantation can "fail", and the person who's secondary differiantation fails usually end up with half formed glands, or glands that don't work like they're supposed to (i.e. them not being able to pick up on others' pheromones and vice versa or they can'tgo through a "proper" estrus cycle and so on) plus some other health and mental side effects.
+Though secondary differentiation isn't a common trope explored outside of most queer and eastern fandoms, and sometimes, depending on the worldbuilding, a secondary differiantation can even be harmful or even deadly to the person going through it.
+There is also the chance that a secondary differentiation can "fail", and the person who's secondary differentiation fails usually ends up with half formed glands, or glands that don't work like they're supposed to (i.e. them not being able to "pick up" on others' pheromones and vice versa or they can't go through a "proper" estrus cycle and so on) plus some other health and mental side effects.
 These people are commonly considered "defective" and the outcasts and misfits of society.

-Every author and reader has their own take when it comes to the Omegaverse, which is perfectly fine and we love to see the different takes on this subgenre/trope, but all Omegaverse books do (and should) include the basics that make up the Omegaverse, which are the different designations or secondary genders (or "sub-sexes" as it's called by others), which are commonly Alphas, Betas and Omegas, though other designations like the Enigma, Delta, Gamma, Sigma and Zeta can also be found in the Omegaverse.
+Every author and reader has their own interpretation when it comes to the Omegaverse, which is perfectly fine and we love to see the different takes on this subgenre/trope, but all Omegaverse books do (and should) include the basics that make up the Omegaverse, which are the different designations (or secondary genders (or "sub-sexes" as it's called by others)), which are commonly Alphas, Betas and Omegas, though other designations like the Enigma, Delta, Gamma, Sigma and Zeta can also be found in the Omegaverse.

-Some Omegaverse stories will have all Omegas, whether female or male give birth (which is usuallly called mpreg).
+Some Omegaverse stories will have all Omegas, whether female or male give birth (which is usuallly called Mpreg (when a male can get pregnant)).
 Some Omegaverse stories will include destined/fated mates or scent matches and imprinting/bonding commonly found in the werewolf genre and soulmate AUs.

 Some Omegaverse stories will have pack dynamics and bondings that also have their own rules on how they're formed and how they work.
 Some Omegaverse stories might not have pack dynamics or bondings and just feature pair bondings.
 Some Omegaverse stories will include auras, something that usually only Alphas and Omegas can see and manipulate.
 It all really depends how the author has fit the theme into their stories.